Multi-consensus Decentralized Accelerated Gradient Descent: Introduction

 \section{Introduction}

-In this paper, we consider the decentralized optimization problem, where the objective function is composed of $m$ local functions $f_i(x)$ that are stored in $m$ different agents (or computational nodes).
-These agents form a connected and undirected network.
-Moreover, each agent $i$ can only access to its private $f_i(x)$, and communicate with its neighbor agents in $\mathcal{N}(i)$.
-These agents try to cooperatively solve the following convex optimization problem:
+In this paper, we consider the decentralized optimization problem, where the objective function is composed of $m$ local functions $f_i(x)$ that are located on $m$ different agents.
+The agents form a connected and undirected network and each of them only accesses its local function and communicates with its neighbors.
+All of the agents target to cooperatively solve the convex optimization problem